openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>Context menu items: </b> If contributing commands to Zowe Explorer's views (such as Data Sets, USS, or Jobs), the extension should only add them to the view's right-click context menus.</td>
+   <td><b>Context menu items: </b> If contributing commands to Zowe Explorer for VS Code's views (such as Data Sets, USS, or Jobs), the extension should only add them to the view's right-click context menus.</td>
  </tr>
 </table>